jednano/bindr/CONTRIBUTING.md

 Run the tests again and you should see the failing test now passes.

+## Node Library Template Engine

+These template engines run on top of Node; thus, do not require the DOM to operate.
+As such, the code is slightly less complicated.
+Please refer to existing engines under the [engines/node][] namespace for an example.

+## Extending Existing Engines

+You can extend existing engines with additional functionality.
+See [engines/companyx/node/handlebars][] for an example of creating a `link_to` helper.

 [Bower]: http://bower.io/
 [Bower's registry]: http://sindresorhus.com/bower-components/
 [vendor directory]: vendor